tempertemper/www.tempertemper.net/src/site/resources/2013-08-24--what-is-markdown.md

 ## Best practice

-So if  you want to keep your documents forever, for use in as many different contexts as possible—whether you're writing for the web or not—you should look into [using Markdown to write them](/resources/markdown-cheatsheet).
+So if  you want to keep your documents forever, for use in as many different contexts as possible---whether you're writing for the web or not---you should look into [using Markdown to write them](/resources/markdown-cheatsheet).

 Are you already using Markdown?
 I'd love to know how you use it – why not leave a comment below!?